Patent ductus arteriosus

 83330001 – Patent ductus arteriosus

-- Ventricular septal defect – Typically high frequency, short systolic murmur but can be holosystolic harsh murmur if larger defect; usually becomes louder after the first several hours of life, as pulmonary vascular resistance decreases.
+- Ventricular septal defect – Typically high frequency, short systolic murmur but can be holosystolic harsh murmur in larger defects; usually becomes louder after the first several hours of life, as pulmonary vascular resistance decreases.

 - Peripheral pulmonary stenosis – Quiet, midsystolic ejection murmur; usually resolves by 6-12 months.